-The study assesses the livelihood diversification strategies of artisanal fisherfolks in the riverine area of Ondo state.
-From the study, the level of diversification is still low in the study area, not up to 30% of the fisherfolks choose to diversify their livelihood.
-Those that diversify their livelihood was found to be better in terms of welfares as they have more purchasing power and access more welfare packages.
-The result also show that diversification is one major way out of poverty in the study area as income will increase which will in one way or the other increase the household purchasing power and ability to spend.
-The socio- economic factors such as; age of farmers, years of fishing, number of gears, belonging to cooperative society, monthly income, and level of education has significant effect on the ability or willingness of fish farmers in the study area to diversify.
+The study assessed the livelihood diversification strategies of artisanal fisherfolk in the riverine area of Ondo state.
+Tthe level of diversification was still low in the study area, not more than 30% of the fisherfolk choose to diversify their livelihood.
+Those who diversify their livelihood were found to be better in terms of welfare as they had more purchasing power and access more welfare packages.
+The result also showed that diversification was one major way out of poverty in the study area as income will increase which will in one way or the other increase the household purchasing power and ability to spend.
+The socio-economic factors such as age of farmers, years of fishing, number of gears, belonging to cooperative society, monthly income, and level of education, had significant effect on the ability or willingness of fish farmers in the study area to diversify.

 4.2.
 RECOMMENDATIONS